AmareCapitalManagement/Trading-Strategy-Using-Python/README.md

 Mission: To achieve sustainable, risk-adjusted returns through systematic, evidence-based investment strategies leveraging undervaluation and price momentum.

-Vision: To establish Amare Capital Management as a leading long-short equity hedge fund in South Africa, recognized for disciplined capital allocation and innovative trading strategies.
+Vision: To establish Amare Capital Management as a leading private investment company in South Africa, recognized for disciplined capital allocation and innovative trading strategies.

 Goal: To grow the assets under management (AUM) to R10 billion through disciplined investing and aggressive capital growth.

 **Business Objectives**

 In the short term (1–2 years), the goal is to build a robust investment portfolio using the initial capital of the partnership.
 This portfolio will aim to generate positive returns through a blend of long-term investments and short-term trading in Contracts for Difference (CFDs).
 Over the medium term (3–5 years), the strategy focuses on scaling the portfolio by reinvesting profits and attracting additional capital, leveraging a proven track record of performance.
-In the long term (5+ years), the objective is to establish the fund as a high-performing fund by consistently compounding capital and building a credible investment history.
+In the long term (5+ years), the objective is to establish the firm as a high-performing firm by consistently compounding capital and building a credible investment history.

 **Investment Strategy**